 You are here > Home > Things To Do > Beaches

 What does a beach mean to you?
 It may be sandcastles, sunbathing, paddling, surfing or walking along a sandy stretch.
-Here on the Isle of Wight we have beaches galore for all of this and more and you may even find evidence of dinosaurs too…
+Well, here on the Isle of Wight, we have beaches galore for every activity and more.
+You may even find evidence of dinosaurs…

-The Island has a varied coastline and because of this, can boast cliffs, coves, sandy beaches, secret inlets and rock pools to discover.
+The Island has a varied coastline that boasts cliffs, coves, sandy beaches, secret inlets and hidden rock pools to discover.
 From the sands of the East Wight at Sandown, Shanklin and Yaverland to the cove at Steephill and right around the West Wight to Compton Bay and Freshwater, you’ll be amazed at just how different the landscape becomes.

 Plan your visit to the beach during your stay with the simple-to-use Beach Check App.
 The app provides real-time information for Ryde, Sandown, Shanklin and Ventnor beaches.
 You can find out how crowded a beach is so you, your friends and family can enjoy promenades and beaches safely.
 Using a traffic light system, you will be able to check whether beaches are quiet (marked green), starting to get busier (marked orange) or are congested (marked red).
 Download the free app to plan your next beach trip.

-There is an enormous amount of accommodation just a stone’s throw away from the beach in some of the most popular resorts on the Island from campsites and holiday cottages to bed and breakfasts and hotels.
-Throw the windows open and enjoy the fresh air and the views before you step out for your day on the beach.
+From campsites and holiday cottages to hotels and bed and breakfasts, there’s an enormous amount of accommodation just a stone’s throw away from the beach.
+Throw the windows open and enjoy fresh air and sea views before you step out for your day on the beach.

 Did you know that 11 out of the 14 Island beaches have the highest rating for bathing water quality?
 Well they do.
-Having introduced a new standard 4 years ago, the Environment Agency gave the stamp of approval of ‘excellent’ to 11 beaches with the other 3 receiving a rating of ‘good’ so you and yours can paddle and swim knowing that you’re doing so in safe water.
+Having introduced a new standard 4 years ago, the Environment Agency gave the stamp of approval of ‘excellent’ to 11 beaches with the other 3 receiving a rating of ‘good’.
+This means you and yours can paddle and swim knowing that you’re doing so in safe water.

 The Isle of Wight also champions the ‘drive less see more’ ethos – it’s simple and easy to get to many of our beaches by foot, bike, bus or train.
 The recently published Slow Wight Travel Guide has some great ideas for getting around without a car – so why not slow down and see more.